brimdata/zui/docs/Joining-Data.md

 ```

 Of course, we know SPL-SPT only targets SSL traffic, so maybe we're curious
-to know if `join` even succeeded on any of the other Zeek event types.
-We can
+to know if the `join` even succeeded on any of the other Zeek event types.
+We
-look for this by querying for non-null instances of our expected SPL-SPT
+can look for this by querying for non-null instances of our expected SPL-SPT
 fields.

 ```